 Class (maximum 25 students) $150.00Virtual field trips are $150 per session.

 Through the Frank Lloyd Wright Foundation’s Community Access Program, Title One schools can attend a field trip for free.
 Contact us at firstname.lastname@example.org for additional information about financial support and an application.

 To inquire about a virtual field trip, email email@example.com

-Field Trips at Taliesin West are supported in part by grants from these community partners:
+Field Trips at Taliesin West are supported in part by a grant from: